pomerium/documentation/content/docs/overview/upgrading/index.md

 ---
 title: Upgrading
-description: >-
-  This page contains the list of deprecations and important or breaking changes for Pomerium.
+description: This page contains the list of deprecations and important or breaking changes for Pomerium.
 Please read it carefully.
+pagination_prev: null
+pagination_next: null
 ---

 ## Since 0.16.0